jonasns/scODIN/README.md

 ```

 ### PCA on downsampled cells
-scODIN function #5 - core_pca()
+**scODIN function #5 - core_pca()**
-Wrapper for Seurat functions: FindVariableFeatures, ScaleData, and RunPCA
+Wrapper for Seurat functions: FindVariableFeatures, ScaleData, and RunPCA.
 This function sequentially applies FindVariableFeatures, ScaleData, and RunPCA on a given Seurat object, with user-defined input for parameters such as the number of variable features, number of principal components, etc.

-@param seurat_obj A Seurat object on which the functions will be applied.
+@param `seurat_obj` A Seurat object on which the functions will be applied.
-@param assay Assay to use (default is `"RNA"`).
+@param `assay` Assay to use (default is `"RNA"`).
-@param selection_method Method for selecting variable features in FindVariableFeatures (default is `"vst"`).
+@param `selection_method` Method for selecting variable features in FindVariableFeatures (default is `"vst"`).
-@param nfeatures Number of variable features to select in FindVariableFeatures (default is 2000).
+@param `nfeatures` Number of variable features to select in FindVariableFeatures (default is 2000).
-@param verbose Logical indicating whether to print progress (default is TRUE).
+@param `verbose` Logical indicating whether to print progress (default is TRUE).
-@param npcs Number of principal components to compute in RunPCA (default is 50).
+@param `npcs` Number of principal components to compute in RunPCA (default is 50).
-@param reduction_name Name of the dimensional reduction set to store (default is `"core_PCA"`).
+@param `reduction_name` Name of the dimensional reduction set to store (default is `"core_PCA"`).

 @return A Seurat object with variable features found, data scaled, and PCA run.

 ```{r}
 pbmc_core_ds <- core_pca(pbmc_core_ds,